witjoh/witjoh.github.io/_posts/2014-12-24-From-bare-metal-to-puppet-master.markdown

     https://pepuppet.koewacht.net

 The next step is to install and configure r10k and prepare everything to implement the profiles/role pattern.
-But that for another post.
+But that's for another post.